 But what are the leadership traits, characteristics and behaviors that result in successful brands?
 There have certainly been ton of books written on this subject.
 So, we will just keep it to the essentials that worked for us building of the Barefoot Wine brand:

-7. Acknowledgement.
 As the Chief Executive Officer, your people are looking to you for validation.
-Provide them with well-deserved acknowledgement for jobs well done.
-When you make the acknowledgement public, your whole team will understand what gets praise from the top and they will want to get some for themselves.
-Build positive culture by giving them more appreciation for their teammates and what they contribute.
+Provide them with well-deserved acknowledgment for jobs well done.
+When you make the acknowledgment public, your whole team will understand what gets praise from the top and they will want to get some for themselves.
+Build a positive culture by giving them more appreciation for their teammates and what they contribute.

 Strong leadership is essential to brand success.
 It starts at the top!

 Michael Houlihan and Bonnie Harvey co-authored the New York Times bestselling business book, The Barefoot Spirit: How Hardship, Hustle, and Heart Built America’s #1 Wine Brand.
 The book has been selected as recommended reading in the CEO Library for CEO Forum, the C-Suite Book Club, and numerous university classes on business and entrepreneurship.
 It chronicles their humble beginnings from the laundry room of a rented Sonoma County farmhouse to the board room of E&J Gallo, who ultimately acquired their brand and engaged them as brand consultants.
 Barefoot is now the world’s largest wine brand.

 Beginning with virtually no money and no wine industry experience, they employed innovative ideas to overcome obstacles, create new markets and forge strategic alliances.
 They pioneered Worthy Cause Marketing and performance-based compensation.
 They built an internationally bestselling brand and received their industry’s “Hot Brand” award for several consecutive years.